JDT Inc.

 Do you produce video, or just write?

 Both.
-Editorial direction is the system; video, photo, and written are surfaces.
-A typical production day yields output across all of them — that's the leverage.
+Editorial direction sets the standard; video, photo, and written are the formats.
+A typical production day yields output across all of them.

 Can we work with our in-house creators?